TechnicalPursuit/TIBET-Examples/pizza/README.md

 ```

 TIBET supports access paths for XPath 1.0, JSONPath, CSS queries, and a
-Python-inspired TIBET syntax for traversal/slicing down an object path.
-The
+Python-inspired TIBET syntax for traversal/slicing down an object path. _(As
-`TP.cpc` primitive creates a new CSS Path that will locate the checkbox items in
-a body div.

-_(As mentioned earlier, access paths are often used with TIBET Content types.
+mentioned earlier, access paths are often used with TIBET Content types.
+This
-This approach lets you create "smarter data" that remains encapsulated.)_
+approach lets you create "smarter data".)_

 The remaining `pizza:items` API is defined via instance methods: